- Non-Physician Providers (NPPs)

 The medical home represents an example of an integrated practice arrangement in which a licensed physician (MD/DO) works with other health care personnel to manage the care of an individual patient and a population of patients using a multidisciplinary, collaborative approach to health care.
 The arrangement should support an interdependent, team-based approach to comprehensive care delivery.
 It should address patient needs for high-value, accessible health care and be supported by enhanced communication and processes that empower non-physician staff to effectively utilize the skills, training and abilities of each team member to the full extent of their professional capacity.

 The central goal of team-based care is to provide the most effective, efficient, and accessible evidence-based care to the patient.
 Patient-oriented outcome measures and patient experience should be central in assessing the quality of care delivered by the team.
-(1996 COD) (March 2017 BOD)
+(1996 COD) (2017 COD)